leobeaumont/Q-Mix_report_writer/README.md

 - `Macro Scoring` judge is responsible for: subject coverage, flow, structure, tone and avoiding repetition.
 - The reward is now computed after every `append` action, because the changes in the report cause changes in the report `score` and `token goal` completion.
 - All rounds between the previous `append` round and the current `append` round receive an even fraction of the reward.
 This is done to reward all the rounds that lead to a good `append` to the the report and not only the round where the `append` action occurs.
 The reward is shared between rounds to motivate the model to be efficient (i.e.: get to a high quality `append` action in as few rounds as possible).
-- Added a `Score` and `TokenGoal` sigletons to track their current respective value, but also the previous one.
+- Added a `Score` and `LengthGoal` singletons to track their current respective value, but also the previous one.
 This way a `get_delta()` method can be called on them to get the difference between their current and their last value.
 - Changed the training pipeline to compute the reward after each `append` action.
-- Added a `step buffer` to propagate the reward to all the round that lead to the `append` action.
-The reward is evenly spread between all action to reward the whole process of creation.
+- Added a `step buffer` to propagate the reward to all the rounds that lead to the `append` action.
+The reward is evenly spread between all actions to reward the whole process of creation.
+Any steps remaining in the buffer at the end of an episode (i.e. after the last `append`) are flushed to the episode with `team_reward = 0`.
 - Added a `length scorer` based on a Gausian curve centered at $\mu = 25000$ and $\sigma = 8500$ with a peak of height 1.
 The goal of 25000 character correspond to ~4500 words which is the average length of scientific documents.
 The value of $\sigma$ is set to 8500 to start giving a good reward signal at around 5000 characters.
 - Added a `report scorer` based on the 2 `LLM judges` described earlier.
     - The `Macro` judge is prompted to analyze the whole report with only a prompt and the report as context.